 Hire the services of a professional branding agency to help you create a connection between the old and the new.
 Attempting to rebrand in-house can result in costly mistakes being made.

 2. Involve your franchisees

 Your franchisees will know your customers better than anyone.
-Involving several franchisees throughout the design phase will help to ensure that any adjustments to the brand remain aligned to customer expectations.
+Involving several franchisees throughout the redesign phase will help to ensure that any adjustments to the brand remain aligned to customer expectations.

-Not only should franchisees be consulted but they need to be educated too.
-To ensure that you have the support and backing of your franchisees you should make them all aware of how the refreshed brand will affect them.
-An excellent way to do this is to share the rebranding process, timelines and draft designs with franchisees at a specially organised franchisee event.
-This way you can get immediate feedback and address any concerns that there may be.
+Franchisees should not only be consulted, but also educated.
+To ensure you have the support and backing of your franchisees, you should make them all aware of how the refreshed brand will affect them.
+An excellent way to do this is to share the rebranding process, timelines and draft designs with franchisees at a dedicated franchisee event.
+This way, you can get immediate feedback and address any concerns.

-When communicating the rebrand, you should focus on how it will help franchisees’ businesses to become more successful and therefore profitable.
-Remember that as well as customer facing material, the operations manual will also need to be updated and additional training should be arranged for franchisees and their employees.
+When discussing the rebrand, you should focus on how it will help franchisees’ businesses become more successful and profitable.
+Remember: customer-facing material and the operations manual will need to be updated, and additional training should be arranged for franchisees and their employees.

-When you have gone to the expense and effort to refresh your brand, you should focus on making the launch as useful as it can be.
-Firstly, make sure that you update all your visual elements before launching a refresh.
-It’s not just your logo and tagline, but everything your customers can see, including your website, uniforms and stationery.
+When you have gone to the expense and effort of refreshing your brand, you should focus on making the launch as efficient as it can be.
+Firstly, make sure you update all your visual elements before launching a refresh.
+Consider not only your logo and tagline, but everything your customers can see, including your website, uniforms and stationery.

 Create a buzz about the brand relaunch.
 Promote it on your social media pages, your website as well as contacting the local and national press.
-Making customers aware of the update is key to the success of your whole brand refresh, and so it may be best to entrust the brand agency that created the new brand to promote it too.
-Refreshes with poorly executed or uninspiring launches lose the opportunity to generate customer interest in a franchise.
+Making customers aware of the update is key to the success of your whole brand refresh, so it may be best to entrust the brand agency that created the new brand to promote it too.
+Refreshes with uninspiring or poorly executed launches lose the opportunity to generate customer interest in a franchise.